 After you apply

-Payment schedule details will be included in Schedule B of the grant agreement.
-Details will vary from project to project.
+A payment schedule is included in Appendix B of the grant agreement.
+Details vary from project to project.

 Previous grant recipients